julelang/manual/src/std/io.md

 ```
 Implements the basic ReadByte method\.

-It should read byte and return one for n without throwing exceptional if success\.
-It should return n as io:EOF for EOF, the EOF byte is implementation\-dependent\.
-If read failed, should throw exceptional\.
+It should read byte and return one for n without throwing error if success\.
+It should throw io:EOF for EOF\.
+If read failed, should throw error\.

 The ReadByte method mutable because of same reasons of the \`Reader\` trait\.

-Exceptionals are not standardized\.
+Errors are not standardized\.
 Should be documented by implementations\.

 ## ByteScanner
 ```jule